|Brady not perfect, but 1 more game and the Patriots will be|

 This magical season wasn't going to come to an abrupt end Sunday in chilly Foxborough, even with Brady throwing to the wrong guys and Randy Moss running routes like his thoughts were elsewhere.
 The New England Patriots easily beat Spygate and 17 other opponents, and the gimpy and mostly L.T.-less Chargers weren't going to ruin this celebration no matter how many field goals they kicked.

 Perfection doesn't come along often, and it never comes easy.
 If it did, the 1972 Miami Dolphins would have cracked open far fewer bottles of champagne over the years to celebrate the demise of yet another unbeaten pretender to their record.

 These Patriots might just be the best football team ever assembled, and if the ease at which they stormed to wins most of the season didn't prove that, the way they won when they weren't at their best might have.
-They're now in uncharted territory, the only team in NFL history to win 18 games in a season, and the Super Bowl seems to shape up as more of a coronation than a contest.
+They're now in uncharted territory, the only team in NFL history to win 18 games in a season without a loss, and their Super Bowl matchup with the New York Giants seems to shape up as more of a coronation than a contest.

 Full-time linebacker and part-time philosopher Junior Seau seemed to understand that, even if his coach will probably make him run laps for admitting it.
 If this is truly a team of destiny, it is now only one game from fulfilling that destiny.